Creations for Charity: Using LEGO to Build a Community

 Nannan: We rely entirely on the LEGO community to make the fundraiser a success each year, and we can’t have a sale without MOC donations.
 Most people may not realize how easy it is to donate a creation.
 Anyone can add something to the sale by filling out a donation form on our website with the MOC they’re donating.
 When it sells, I’ll notify the donor to ship the creation directly to the buyer.
 It’s an easy process and anyone should consider it especially if they’re taking apart a creation that someone else may want to own and display!

 Dave: I know in the past you’ve sold some fun little MOCs from LEGO designers who build them along with fans during the LEGO Inside Tour.
-How did that connection come about, and has that been a challenge with COVID?
+How did that connection come about?

 Nannan: We had LEGO designers donate their MOCs from the Inside Tour for several years and they were quite popular.
 Mark Stafford at LEGO organized the effort to photograph and ship out the builds.
-With the cancellation of the Inside Tours due to the pandemic, it meant that MOCs were no longer created and therefore these unique donations are put on hold at the moment.
+With the cancellation of the Inside Tours due to the pandemic, we haven’t been able to start that again, though we always have a few special MOCs donated by a designer or two.

-Dave: I hope they will be back in the future!
-I’m curious, how do you allocate the funds you raise across the world?
+Dave: I’m curious, how do you allocate the funds you raise across the world?

 Nannan: We allocate the funds to distributors around the world, and most approached me on their own with interest in helping us buy and donate sets to kids in their local area.
 We advertise that we welcome anyone to contact us if they’re interested in becoming a distribution coordinator.
 Diversity is always a plus!